northernpaws/catalina/README.md

 The engine supports both the `core` embedded and `std` runtimes, including support for common embedded loggers (`defmt`, `log`), embedded and std library `tracing`, `std` and `alloc` feature sets from underlying libraries, and more via crate feature flags.

+> Note!
+As the engine is embedded-first, `no_std` is set by feature flags by default.
+You'll need to manually enable the `std` feature to toggle off the default `no_std` declaration.

 Our goal is to make the usage of the engine as seamless as possible across both embedded and non-embedded platforms, making prototyping designs on PC and in simulators, and then later transferring them to embedded device runtimes as easy as possible.

 # Modules